AdobeDocs/document-cloud-learn.en/help/sign/overview.md

      <div>
       <a href="digitalid/digitalid-overview.md"><strong>Digital ID</strong></a>
       </div>
-      <em>Learn how to use digital IDs from around the word in Acrobat Sign</em>
+      Learn how to use digital IDs from around the word in Acrobat Sign
       <br>
   </td>
 </tr>